-Class teachers will discuss bullying regularly with their classes and as part of for example PSHE learning and Core Learning Skills by reinforcing the following strategies:
+Class teachers will discuss bullying regularly with their classes and as part of for example PSHE learning by reinforcing the following strategies:

 - Tell yourself that you do not deserve to be bullied and that it is wrong. - Be proud of who you are.
 It is good to be individual. - Try not to show that you are upset or scared.
 It is hard, but a bully thrives on someone's fear. - Stay with a group of friends/people.
 There is safety in numbers.
 Be strong inside say "No!".
 Walk confidently away.
 Go straight to a teacher or member of staff. - If you are getting emails, texts or messages that make you feel uncomfortable please save them and show them to an adult.
-Do not respond to them. - Fighting back may make things worse don't do it.
+Do not respond to them. - Fighting back may make things worse don't do it. - Tell an adult you trust straight away.
+You will get immediate support.
+Teachers will take you seriously and will deal with the bullies in a way which will end the bullying and will not make things worse for you.